ali-raheem/MacPi/README.md

 ## Todo

+* use dhcpd?
-* use iptables to forward/NAT traffic to allow bridging
+* use iptables to forward/NAT traffic to allow bridging?
-* IPv6
+* IPv6?
 * Use SPI screen and buttons on raspberry pi